gravestench/dark-magic/pkg/services/spriteManager/README.md

 * [cache manager](../cacheManager)

-The integrations are optional, meaning that the web router and cache manager can be safely omitted from the runtime.
+The integrations are optional, meaning that the web router and cache manager can be safely omitted from the servicemesh.

 _______
-This service exports an integration interface `IsSpriteLoader` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see runtime.HasDependencies), and expose just the methods which other services should use.
+This service exports an integration interface `IsSpriteLoader` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see servicemesh.HasDependencies), and expose just the methods which other services should use.

 ```golang